 Help your teens wake up on their own

 1. But my teens sleep through alarms!

-Options include more than one alarm, one that is placed where they need to get out of bed to turn it off, using a light therapy clock (or sunrise lamp), or using one that has an extra loud setting.
+Options include more than one alarm, one placed where they need to get out of bed to turn it off, using a light therapy clock (or sunrise lamp), or using one with an extra loud setting.
 Still not working?
 See #2

 2. Teens need a sleep routine.
 Period.